Lokankara/Quiz/src/main/resources/quiz-set_0.md

 ---

 ## 37. A company wants to use AWS storage.
 Low storage cost is very important for them.
 Their data is rarely needed and waiting 13-14 hours to get the data back is acceptable.
-What is the best storage option for the company to use?
+What is the best storage answers for the company to use?

 - Amazon EBS
 - Amazon S3